Install an AppExchange Solution

 Your org displays the Installed Packages page in Setup.
 From here, you can view the details of individual packages and perform administrative tasks, such as uninstalling packages.

-Service Agent Script for Lightning Flow is an Aura component.
+Service Agent Script for Salesforce Flow is an Aura component.
 To run a flow that contains an Aura component, you must enable Lightning runtime for flows in your playground org.

 - In your playground, click and select Setup.